masonpetrone/-CMPINF-10-Final-Project-Best-PGH-Neighborhood-Group-23-/README.md

 # What is the best neighborhood in Pittsburgh?

 ### Datasets (from WPRDC):
-1. Allegheny County Air Quality
+1. Fire Incidents in City of Pittsburgh
 2. Property Tax Delinquency
 3. Monthly Criminal Activity